dssg/hitchhikers-guide/tech-tutorials/gitandgithub/README.md

 [Image source](https://xkcd.com/1296/)

-Every version of your project is stored in your computer, but we know that's dangerous, so you can also host a remote copy (think of this as a backup, just like Dropbox)
+The entire development of your project is stored in your computer, but we know that's dangerous, so you can also host a remote copy (just like you do with Dropbox or Google Drive).

 ## What is github?